-Christ Church offers a variety of scholarships including academic, music, drama, boarding, general excellence, financial need, Old Boys’ Association (OBA) and Indigenous.
+Christ Church offers a variety of scholarships including academic, music, drama, boarding, general excellence, financial need, Old Boys’ Association (OBA) Education Fund and Indigenous.
 The award of a scholarship is at the discretion of the principal, and not all scholarships are awarded each year.
 Boys must have Australian residency or citizenship.
-Online applications open in mid-January and close at the end of April each year.
-The scholarship exam for next year will be held on Saturday 7 May 2016.

 - Scholarship cover sheet

 - A copy of the receipt/invoice, generated by AAS and sent to you via email

 - Christ Church Application for Admission form (only if the applicant is not yet registered or enrolled at the School, no application fee payable).

 - A copy of the applicant’s birth certificate.

 The online application involves a series of questions to be completed by a boy’s parent or guardian and a series of questions for applicants to complete.
 It takes up to 30 minutes or more to finish and can be revisited and amended once the application fee has been paid and password access is emailed to you.
 It is very important to answer the questions as comprehensively as possible.
 It may be useful to prepare the answer in a Word document before copying and pasting into the relevant text box.

 Overseas, regional and interstate applicants